Tuesday, September 16, 2025

 Lemon Pepper Fettuccine

 I love Italian Cuisine.
 One of the things I love is fresh pasta.
 Making your own pasta is a satisfying way to work with your hands to create something delicious from ingredients you choose from your pantry.
-This is my first try at making pasta and I think it came out pretty nice.
-There are so many ways to make homemade pasta these days, but I wanted to start out by taking a basic pasta recipe and put together some wonderful flavors for my first attempt.
+This is my first try at making pasta, and I think it came out pretty nice.
+There are so many ways to make homemade pasta these days, but I wanted to start out by taking a basic pasta recipe and putting together some wonderful flavors for my first attempt.

 Kitchen Tools to Make Homemade Pasta